-Your hold on pool cue primarily depends on your stand while hitting a shot, as proper stance technique provides stability.
-Other aspects, such as perfect feet placement, body position, and visual alignment, are also important.
-The following recommended guide for correct stance may not suit every player due to their height or gender, or the placement of the pool table but the most top players follow it, and you need to work, which is best for you.
+Your hold on the pool cue primarily depends on your stand while hitting a shot, as proper stance technique provides stability.
+Other aspects, such as perfect foot placement, body position, and visual alignment, are also important.
+The following recommended guide for correct stance may not suit every player due to their height or gender, or the placement of the pool table but most top players follow it, and you need to work, which is best for you.
 So let’s start

 - Be comfortable and do not stand upright as you will not be able to see the cue ball accurately.